PC build guides

 Finally, and most importantly, the 6600K doesn’t offer hyperthreading support, while the 6700K does.
 In a typical processor, you only have one thread per physical core.
 With hyperthreading, each core gets two threads.
 (Each thread is treated as its own logical processor by software).
 As a result, the Windows sees the 6600K as a quad core, while the 6700K can be treated as an octa-core.
 All of this doesn’t matter much for games, which rarely make use of more than one or two threads.

 GPU: Nvidia GeForce GTX 1070

 If you've been waiting to build a new gaming PC, the GTX 1070 gets our recommendation as the card you should consider first and foremost.
-Sporting more power than a GTX 980 Ti or even the mighty Titan X, the 1070 delivers high performance with low power consumption, and a price tag that undercuts the GTX 980 and 980 Ti.
+Sporting more power than a GTX 980 Ti or even last generation's mighty Titan X, the 1070 delivers high performance with low power consumption, and a price tag that undercuts the GTX 980 and 980 Ti.
 If you can find it in stock, that is; the card is in high demand right now, and backordered at most places we've checked.

 Motherboard: Gigabyte GA-Z170N-Gaming 5

 I have to admit, I like mini-ITX builds.
 I like the interesting forms that mini-ITX cases take on, and the challenge of building.
 But there’s a practical reason for choosing mini-ITX too.
 If you’re planning on building a mid-range gaming PC and plan on only using one video card, shouldn’t a single PCIe port be plenty?
 I think so.